pypyr-scheduler/pypyr-scheduler-server/README.md

 ## Usage

-*Outdated*: This section is not correct anymore.

-Run `python -m pyrsched start`.
+Run `python -m pyrsched`.
-Browse to [http://localhost:8090/ui/](http://localhost:8090/ui/).
-New pipelines have to be present in the `pipelines` directory first before adding them.
-This will likely change in the future, you'll be able to upload them using the restful interface.
+Browse to [http://localhost:5000/ui/](http://localhost:5000/ui/).
+Upload pipelines via the REST interface or provide your own fileserver for pipelines.

+All configuration options can be defined in an .ini-file and be overridden at the command line.
+They have sensible defaults for minimal configuration hassle.
+For more information, see the [documentation](https://pypyr-scheduler.readthedocs.io).

 ## Documentation

-Detailed documentaion is available on [ReadThedocs](https://pypyr-scheduler.readthedocs.io).
+Detailed documentaion is available on [ReadTheDocs](https://pypyr-scheduler.readthedocs.io).
 It is generated from the `docs/source` folder in this repository.
 Feel free to send a PR is you find any typos.

 ## Development